graphql-java/graphql-java/README.md

 The query parsing is done with [ANTLR](http://www.antlr.org).
 The grammar is [here](src/main/grammar/Graphql.g4).

-The only runtime dependencies are Antlr and probably in the future Slf4J.
+The only runtime dependencies are ANTLR and Slf4J.

 ### Acknowledgment